Srijan-D/Stripe-UI-Clone-ReactJS/README.md

 <h2 style="font-size: 24px;">Features</h2>
 This project includes the following features:

-Responsive design for desktop and mobile devices.
+Responsive design for desktop and mobile devices.<br>
 Custom components and styles, mimicking the STRIPE UI.

 Animated transitions and effects.